rollins-cms/mat310-spr20/sprint3/project.md

 ```

 As we discussed, the first step is taking a string of characters (the source code) and turning it into a series of symbols or **tokens**.
 This process is called **lexical analysis** or just "lexing."
 After we have a sequences of tokens, we have to parse those tokens to see if we have a syntactially correct program.
 Once we know the **parse tree**, we can do a **tree-walk** to execute the program in an **interpreter**.
 You'll be implementing parts of a parser.
-(The lexer and interpreter are already written for you.)
+(The lexer and interpreter are already written for you, but you'll have to uncomment some sections of the interpreter.)
 By the end, we won't have a full-fledged programming language, but hopefully you'll see how you could extend this project to get there.

 ## Getting Started
 Download the source code zip file and extract it.
 You can compile and run this program any way you choose: the command line, an IDE like Eclipse or IntelliJ, or an online IDE like Mimir or Codio (if you have access to one).